lunchboxer/graphql-subscriptions-client/README.md

 # graphql-subscriptions-client

+## graphql-ws

+This library works fine, but you may consider using [graphql-ws](https://github.com/enisdenjo/graphql-ws).
+It's popular, well-maintained, works, and has zero dependencies.

+## What is this package

 This is based directly on the client from [subscriptions-transport-ws](https://github.com/apollographql/subscriptions-transport-ws).
 As the name suggests, it's only for use as a client.
 It uses native websockets to communicate with a graphql server which is using ['graphql-ws' protocol](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).
 It plays nice with rollup, too.

 ## Why this package